leo/smoky/README.md

 ## Why?

 - There are plenty of lightbox scripts out there, we both know that.
 But smoky is not an alternative to them.
-It's completely written in vanilly JS (ES 6) and the latest web technologies.
+It's completely written in vanilla JS (ES 6) and the latest web technologies.

 - Most of the scripts use JS to animate, smoky does not.
 It uses GPU-powered CSS animations (they're much faster and don't insert arkward number-chains into your code).